Safayethossain95/Safayethossain95/README.md

 A Computer Science Graduate 👨🏽‍🎓 and a passionate web developer specializing in React JS.🚀

 With over 2 years of
-experience in this technology, I\'ve honed my skills in creating dynamic and responsive web applications.
+experience in this technology, I\'ve perfected my skills in creating dynamic and responsive web applications.

 ## My Socials